AWS Machine Learning Blog

 After performing these transformation steps, your flow should look similar to below (where the Test dataset is on the upper row, and the Train dataset is on the bottom row leading to the transform steps):

 With the data transformation and featuring engineering steps complete, we’re now ready to train a model.

 We can use the new Data Wrangler integration with Autopilot to directly train a model from the Data Wrangler data flow UI.

-- Choose the plus sign next to Dataset and choose Train model.
+- Choose the plus sign next to the Scale values node, and choose Train model.

 - For Amazon S3 location, specify the Amazon S3 location where SageMaker exports your data.

 If presented with a root bucket path by default, Data Wrangler will create a unique export sub-directory under it — you don’t need to modify this default root path unless you’d like to.Autopilot uses this location to automatically train a model, saving you time from having to define the output location of the Data Wrangler flow, then having to define the input location of the Autopilot training data.
 This makes for a more seamless experience.

 - Click the Export and train button to export the transformed data to S3.

 Once export is successful, you are taken to the Create an Autopilot experiment page, with the Input data S3 location already filled in for you (as it was populated from the results of the previous screen.)On this page, fill in: